Leo XIII deserves to be better known. And he deserves to be better known for his hymns.

 Et pio fumant redolentque acerrae

-Leo wrote that Mary, a good Mother and a good spouse, gave a helping hand to both Son and husband,
+Leo wrote that our blessed Lady, a good Mother and a good spouse, gave a helping hand to both Son and husband,

 si potest curas relevare fessis

 [ ................. happy